smXplorer/AlliGator/docs/source/alligator-settings-window.rst

     + *Reference Radius*: size of the dots representing references 1 & 2 on the phasor plot.
-    + *Draw Reference Segment*: whether or not ro connect both references by a (dashed) line.
+    + *Draw Reference Segment*: whether or not to connect both references by a (dashed) line.
     + *Color Map Type*: ``Interpolate Reference Colors`` or ``Use Custom Map``.
     + *Average Lifetime Color Map*: right-click on the box to select predefined